Banking Industry

 Stress due to technological problem 15

-From Table 2, it is inferred that the major causes of stress among bank employees are excess of workload [30%] and lack of cooperation among the impatient customers [17%].
-Hence it was found that employees felt that they were facing severe work pressure, as they were expected to handle multiple roles and responsibilities.
+Table 2 shows that the major causes of stress among bank employees include excessive workload (30%) and a lack of cooperation from impatient customers (17%).
+Employees experience severe work pressure as they handle multiple roles and responsibilities.

 Table no: 3